 The first thing to check when a plant begins to turn yellow is the root system.
 You can quickly assess its health by examining the roots.
-The color of healthy roots are reddish or orange.
-Diseased roots are brown, black or gray and need to be removed by cutting off where they protrude from the stalk.
+Healthy roots are reddish or orange.
+Diseased roots are brown, black, or gray and need to be removed by cutting off where they protrude from the stalk.

 Cut off the yellow part along the line where green is still showing.
 Once the stalk is cut, it typically stops growing in height/length but will develop new sprouts that will grow vertically.